karelvanoordt/Hello-Microverse/README.md

 ### Prerequisites

-- Remember to document your work in a professional way.
+- Have a web browser installed in your computer.
+- Have node and nvm installed.

 ### Setup